franktastik/E2E-testing-Cypress/README.md

 - Transfer Funds
 - Filter transaction

-N.B: In terms of selector, ID is recommended over class or other form of selector.
+N.B: In terms of selector, ID is recommended over class or other form of selector except in datatest.